agmip/ARDN/docs/ARDN_how.md

 Find more information **[here]()** on the workflow for a data provider.

-We strongly suggest the use of Tidy Data principles for preparing datasets to be used for any type of analyses.
-Links to tidy data paper and other useful information can be found **[here](TidyData.md)**.

 The **Data Tranlsation API** performs all translation functions, including conversion of a dataset to AgMIP ACEB format, translation from ACEB format to end-user formats, and extraction of a subset of data to be included in Sidecar File 3 (SC3).